Tadeusz Czacki: Biography

 Czacki was born in Poryck in Volhynia, Polish–Lithuanian Commonwealth, now Pavlivka in Ukraine.
-When Prince Adam Czartoryski was placed at the head of the educational district of Vilnius, Czacki was appointed school inspector of Volhynia, Podolia, and Ukraine.
-An opponent of the Jesuits, he combated their work in the field of pedagogy, and on one occasion raised by public subscription the sum of two million Polish florins to insure the existence of the gymnasiums in Vinnitsa and Kyiv.
-In 1805, he founded the high school in Kremenetz, Volhynia (the Liceum Krzemienieckie).
+When Prince Adam Kazimierz Czartoryski was placed at the head of the educational district of Vilnius, Czacki was appointed school inspector of Volhynia, Podolia, and Ukraine.
+An opponent of the Jesuits, he combated their work in the field of pedagogy, and on one occasion raised by public subscription the sum of two million Polish florins to insure the existence of the gymnasiums in Vinnytsia and Kiev.
+In 1805, he founded the Krzemieniec Lyceum.
 After Czacki's death his heart was deposited in one of the halls of this Volhynian school, under the inscription "Ubi thesaurus tuus, ibi est cor tuum" (Where your treasury lies, there lies your heart).
 He discovered what was thought at the time to be the grave of Copernicus; however, controversy over its location continued long afterwards.
 He also was a panel member of the Commission of National Education, founded by Stanisław August Poniatowski in 1773 and considered to be the world's first ministry of education.

 From 1786 to 1792 he worked for the Polish Commission of the Treasury and was responsible for supervising Jewish affairs in the country.
 During this time and afterwards, he worked for the emancipation of Jews in Poland.
 Exemption from the poll-tax was granted in 1775 to those who would apply themselves to agriculture, and by 1787, owing to Czacki's efforts while in the treasury (see his report of 1787 on the Ruthenian and Ukrainian provinces), he had the satisfaction of seeing a few scores of families enjoying that privilege.
-Furthermore, he co-wrote the Constitution of 3 May 1791, and founded the Towarzystwo Przyjaciół Nauk (Society of Friends of Science).
+Furthermore, he co-wrote the Constitution of 3 May 1791, and founded the Warsaw Society of Friends of Learning.

 In 1786 he was awarded the Order of Saint Stanislaus, and in 1792 the Order of the White Eagle.